-The Liquidating Trust Assets are, among other things: (a) all Cash (other than Cash in the Operating Account); (b) the Sale Proceeds; (c) the medical resident refund claims relating to the Federal Insurance Contributions Act taxes, but not the portion that relates to refunds payable to the medical residents; (d) the Westchester Promissory Note; (e) Causes of Action (other than those relating to Operating Assets); (f) accounts receivable or sale of medical products in the ordinary course of business of the Debtors and their businesses prior to the closing date of the respective sales of such businesses; including all rights, claims, contracts and agreements, including "excluded assets"; (g) the Net USFHP Funds and the Net Provider Payments, transferred no less than quarterly from the Post-Effective Date SVCMC; (h) the Net QIL Funds; (i) any proceeds of the foregoing, and (j) all files, books and records required to be maintained by the Post-Effective Date SVCMC for the administration of Liquidating Assets.
+The Liquidating Trust Assets are, among other things: (a) all Remaining Cash (other than Cash in the Operating Account); (b) the Sale Proceeds (including, without limitation, the Westchester Promissory Note); (c) the medical resident refund claims relating to the Federal Insurance Contributions Act taxes, but not the portion that relates to refunds payable to the medical residents; (d) Causes of Action (other than those relating to Operating Assets and those expressly released in the Sun Life Settlement Agreement); (e) accounts receivable or sale of medical products in the ordinary course of business of the Debtors and their businesses prior to the closing date of the respective sales of such businesses; including all rights, claims, contracts and agreements, including "excluded assets"; (f) the Net USFHP Funds and the Net Provider Payments, transferred no less than quarterly from the Post-Effective Date SVCMC; (g) the Net QIL Funds; (h) any proceeds of the foregoing, and (i) all files, books and records required to be maintained by the Post-Effective Date SVCMC for the administration of Liquidating Assets.

-The Liquidating Trustee shall have, and be authorized to use, the rights and powers of a debtor in possession under section 1107 of the Bankruptcy Code and those necessary to effectuate the terms of the Plan without further application to the Bankruptcy Court, any other court or governmental body and/or the need to provide notice under any laws including the Not-for-Profit Laws.
-With the prior Consent of the Post-Effective Date Committee, the Liquidating Trust may effectuate the Transfer of Liquidating Trust Assets without the without further necessity of approvals, including from the Bankruptcy Court or under any applicable state or other law, including the Not-for-Profit Laws.
+The Liquidating Trustee shall have, and be authorized to use, the rights and powers of a debtor in possession under section 1107 of the Bankruptcy Code and those necessary to effectuate the terms of the Plan without further application to the Bankruptcy Court, any other court or governmental body and/or the need to provide notice under any laws including the Notfor-Profit Laws.
+With the prior Consent of the Post-Effective Date Committee, the Liquidating Trust may effectuate the Transfer of Liquidating Trust Assets without further necessity of approvals, including from the Bankruptcy Court or under any applicable state or other law, including the Not-for-Profit Laws.

-- 4. Post-Effective Date Committee - (a) Dissolution of the Committee
+4. Post-Effective Date Committee

+(a) Dissolution of the Committee